 With the loss of employment comes the blow to your emotions, which in turn can affect your motivation.
 A routine of walking early in the morning can replenish the motivation by giving you routine similar to what you had when working.

 Getting up at the same time every morning and leaving the same time.
 It’s a routine and all good.
 You lose your routine, you lose your mojo.
 And you don’t want that.

 Walking is also a great way to strategize about your job search, devise your day’s activities.
 There is a networking event coming up.
 Are you prepared for it?
 Are your personal business cards in order?
 Check.
 What are some of your talking points if you have to make small talk.

 Maybe your résumé needs updating.
 Walking gives you the time to think about some of the accomplishments you achieved in your most recent position.
 They have to be included on your résumé.
 You have to enhance your LinkedIn profile, including adding a photo, beefing up the Summary and Experience sections.

 I used to walk before an interview.
 It gave me time to go over my elevator pitch and answer the difficult questions I expected.
 So when the interview arrived, I was prepared to answer the questions.
 I must have confused people who saw me talking to myself.
 Oh well.

 The time to reflect eliminates the things in your house that distract you from the job search.
 I’m always telling job seekers to get out of their house.
 Walking is a perfect way to do this.

 I’m not saying walking is going to be your thing.
 I’m also not saying that introverts are the only ones who should walk.
-We’re more like to use it as a time to reflect and feel totally natural doing so.
 Give it a shot whether you’re out of work or just need some time to reflect.

 Photo: Flickr, sabrina amico